ADVISORY HEALTH-CORONAVIRUS/ISRAEL-PROTESTS

-Thousands of Israelis flock to Jerusalem's Paris Square, near Prime Minister Benjamin JERUSALEM - Netanyahu's residence, which has become a focal point for protests against his alleged corruption and the government's handling of the coronavirus pandemic.
+JERUSALEM - Israelis protest near Prime Minister Benjamin Netanyahu's residence against his alleged corruption and handling of the coronavirus crisis, during COVID-19 lockdown.

 Restrictions: